Armi (Syria)

 Armi, was an important Bronze Age city-kingdom during the late third millennium BC located in northern Syria, or in southern Anatolia, Turkey, at the region of Cilicia.

+There is a question of whether or not Armi should be identified with Armanum, that is also mentioned in many texts of this period.
+According to Adelheid Otto (2006), it is "... generally accepted that Armanum should be identified with Armi/Armium of the Ebla texts ...", as opposed to Aleppo.
+But other scholars may disagree.
+Three different identifications of "Armi (Armium)" are given by Edwards (2019).
+This includes Samsat, Turkey, and Tall Bazi.

 History

 Identification

 Knowledge about Armi comes from the Ebla tablets.
-It has been identified with Aleppo, and with the Tall Bazi (by modern Tall Banat) a citadel on the bank of the Euphrates 60 km south of Jarabulus.
+It has been identified with Aleppo, and with the Tall Bazi/Tall Banat archaeological complex on the bank of the Euphrates 60 km south of Jarabulus.

 Piotr Steinkeller (2021) identifies Armi as a kingdom from Cilicia in southern Anatolia, Turkey, and considers that Ebla got timber from merchants of Armi who obtained it at Nur mountains, which were called "mountains of fir" by the Eblaites.